 Veterinary Dermatology is a specialty in the Veterinary field, as well as in human medicine.
 Dermatology represents the branch of medicine that deals with the largest organ in the body, the skin.
 Just like humans, our pets can be bothered by itchiness, skin conditions, and irritants in the environment.

 When a pet’s skin has failed to respond to general treatment, a trip to the veterinary dermatologist is recommended!
-In veterinary dermatology you will learn of the many skin conditions that can effect our pets, and vast options of treatment.
+In veterinary dermatology, you will learn of the many skin conditions that can affect our pets and vast options of treatment.
 Veterinary dermatology is a growing field that is evolving day by day, and an incredible avenue to explore.

 We compiled a list of several terms that are used most often in veterinary dermatology.
 It can be helpful for vet students, vet techs, vet professionals, as well as for non-professionals and pet owners.

 - Abscess: This is a subcutaneous collection of pus.